jam53/Jam54_Launcher/Documentation/Adding&UpdatingApplications.md

 #### Hashing & splitting the files
 - Navigate to the "root" folder containing all of the apps: `OneDrive\Documenten\Scripts\Builds\Jam54Launcher\AppBuilds`
-- Remove all of the files apart from `EntryPoint.txt` and `LICENSE` in the subfolder of the app which you wish to update, and place the new binaries in the subfolder.
+- Remove all the files and folders apart from `EntryPoint.txt` and `LICENSE` in the subfolder of the app which you wish to update, and place the new binaries in the subfolder.
     - > Make sure to update the `EntryPoint.txt` file if necessary.

 ---